Leneyxis/MLops/README.md

-Certainly!
-Here's a sample README file for your Python script and Docker setup:

 # Machine Learning Model Dockerization README

 This repository contains a simple example of containerizing a Python-based machine learning model using Docker.
 The machine learning script (`main.py`) reads a dataset, performs data preprocessing, and trains a Linear Regression model.
 Additionally, it provides a Dockerfile to create a Docker image for your machine learning project.